expyriment.stimuli.Video

 frameint

-number of the frame to stop after
+number of the frame to wait until

 callback_functionfunction, optional